 This Peanut Butter Fudge Pie is over the top delicious!
 A fudge layer is topped with a peanut butter crumble, then the whole thing is served with a delicious salted peanut butter caramel.

-When I sat down to brainstorm what to make for her virtual shower, I had a few ideas in mind, but nothing solid.
-And then we were at my in-laws for dinner one night, and as I sat down on the couch, I started looking through the magazines that were sitting on the table.
+One night, we were at my in-laws for dinner, and as I sat down on the couch, I started looking through the magazines that were sitting on the table.
 And then I saw it.
 The cover of Country Living.
 And this pie.

-And just like that, I knew Joanne would LOVE this pie.
+And just like that, I knew I would LOVE this pie.

 But seriously, you guys – this Peanut Butter Fudge Pie.
 I know that the typical choices on Thanksgiving are pumpkin and apple and pecan, but I say you change things up this year and go with chocolate and peanut butter.
 Because chocolate and peanut butter.
 Can you really go wrong with that combination?